mshanGithub/msbotframework/Orchestrator/docs/NLRModels.md

 Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.
 This is the default model used if none explicitly specified.

+### pretrained.20201210.microsoft.dte.00.06.unicoder_multilingual.onnx
+This is a high quality multilingual base model for intent detection.
+It's smaller and faster than its 12-layer alternative.
+It is a 6-layer pretrained pretrained [Transformer][7] model optimized for conversation.
+Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.

+## Alternate Models

+### pretrained.20200924.microsoft.dte.00.03.en.onnx
+This is a fast and small EN-only base model for intent detection with sufficient prediction performance.
+We suggest using this model if speed and memory size is critical to your deployment environment, otherwise consider other options.
+It is a generic 3-layer pretrained [Transformer][7] model optimized for conversation.
+Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.

 ### pretrained.20200924.microsoft.dte.00.12.en.onnx
 This is a high quality EN-only base model for intent detection, but is larger and slower than other options.
-It is a 12-layer pretrained pretrained [Transformer][7] model optimized for conversation.
-Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.

-### pretrained.20210205.microsoft.dte.00.12.bert_example_ner.en.onnx (preview)
-This is a high quality EN-only base model for entity extraction.
 It is a 12-layer pretrained pretrained [Transformer][7] model optimized for conversation.
 Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.